Transfer Admission Appointments

 Transfer Credit Policy

 Transfer applicants are required to be in good standing at their current or most recent institution.
-Applicants who applied to USD as freshman candidates and who were denied admission cannot reapply as a transfer student until one full year of college work is completed even if the prospective applicant has 24 semester (36 quarter) transferable units after one semester.
+Applicants who applied to USD as first-year candidates and who were denied admission cannot reapply as a transfer student until one full year of college work is completed even if the prospective applicant has 24 semester (36 quarter) transferable units after one semester.
 Those applicants who possess well above 24 semester (36 quarter) units, a 3.0 cumulative GPA and competitive grades in English Composition & Literature, and College Algebra will have preference for admissions.

 Advanced Placement (AP) and International Baccalaureate (IB) credits will not count towards the required 24 semester unit (36 quarter unit) minimum.